evoila/vro-plugin-basicmachine/README.md

 # vro-plugin-basicmachine

+Plugin was tested in vRealize Automation 7.5.0. ✅

 ## Functionality
 Configurations/Resources will stored persistent ✔ <br/>
 Configurations/Resources will cached by the plugin for better performance ✔ <br/>